hemendra442/Retail-Analytics/README.md

 **Tools & Technologies**
 List of all the components which are part of this project.

-Data sources          : web services
+Data sources          : web services \n
-Ingestion tool        : Azure Data Factory
+Ingestion tool        : Azure Data Factory \n
-Storage solutions     : Azure Data Lake Storage
-Data processing       : Azure Databricks
+Storage solutions     : Azure Data Lake Storage \n Data processing       : Azure Databricks \n
-Data consumption tool : Power BI
+Data consumption tool : Power BI \n
-Programming Languages : Pyspark
+Programming Languages : Pyspark \n

 Data:-
 I have used a data set from Kaggle which has 4 Years of Retail Data